gbigwood/PicoCYOA/README.md

 Stories are defined using custom html elements placed inside the html body tag.
 Each segment has a unique `id` and story sections are chained together using the `segment-choice` elements.

-A full version of SimplestStory.html that will work in brower is included in the repo: [Simplest Story](SimplestStory.html)

-A fully Further the included file [Story](Story.html) contains a working example including all features.
+A full version of SimplestStory.html that will work in brower is included in the repo: [Simplest Story](SimplestStory.html).
+Also included is the example file [Full Story](Full Story.html) contains a working example including all features.

 ### Conditional rendering

-PicoCYOA affords conditional section rendering of segment choices via utilising pure javascript.
+PicoCYOA affords conditional section rendering of segment choices via utilising pure JavaScript.
 Using the `condition` property you can show paths only if certain conditions are met, e.g. if the reader has explored certain paths.
-You can add any javascript you wish.
+You can add any JavaScript you wish.

 ```html
 <story-segment id="middleSegment">